Nicolas Claxton NBA Playoffs Player Props: Nets vs. 76ers

 - This season, he's put up 8.4% of the Nets' attempted field goals, as he's averaging 7.7 per contest.

-- Claxton's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Nets average 99.2 per game, which ranks 28th among NBA teams.
+- Claxton's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Nets rank 28th in possessions per game with 99.2.

-- Defensively, the 76ers are third in the NBA, giving up 110.9 points per contest.
+- Defensively, the 76ers are third in the NBA, allowing 110.9 points per contest.

-- On the glass, the 76ers have conceded 41.2 rebounds per game, which puts them second in the NBA.
+- The 76ers are the second-ranked team in the league, allowing 41.2 rebounds per game.

-- Conceding 24.2 assists per game, the 76ers are the sixth-ranked squad in the league.
+- The 76ers are the sixth-ranked team in the league, conceding 24.2 assists per contest.

 Nicolas Claxton vs. the 76ers